-Management believes that the Company's operations were not significantly affected by inflation in 2013 and 2012, particularly in the purchases of certain raw materials such as steel and fuel.
-The Company believes that raw material pricing will see some modest increases in 2014 as the economy continues its slow recovery, although no assurance can be given regarding future pricing.
+Management believes that the Company's operations were not significantly affected by inflation in 2014 and 2013, particularly in the purchases of certain raw materials such as steel and fuel.
+The Company believes that raw material pricing will see some modest increases in 2015 as the economy continues its recovery, although no assurance can be given regarding future pricing.